 A bit confusing, we know.
-So let’s break it down with an example.
+So let’s break it down with a personal finance example.

 If you had $1,000 in an account earning 5% interest on an annual basis, you’d end up with $1,050 at the end of the year.
 If your interest is compounded, you’d earn 5% of your $1,050 balance — an additional $52.50 — by the end of the second year, leaving you with a total of $1,102.50.